Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

 smuggling small quantities of hellthorn up the well and selling it to the cult.
 He knows Kholzourl would punish him if he found out, and soon he will have to decide between severing his ties to the surface or turning against his fellow duergar.
-He's hoping an infernal sign will tell him the way.
-And as we saw earlier Mordai Vell is also interested in finding out where he gets all that hellthorn from.
+He's hoping an infernal sign will tell him the way before either his boss or Mordai Vell discover the truth by themselves.

 The duergar get their own encounter table, which as expected is mostly made up of duergar from the MM2 and Monster Vault.
 Kholzourl gets a stat block, which is